TLA-FLAT/FLAT/docker/add-doorkeeper-to-flat/README.md

 ## Additional configuration ##

 [/app/flat/deposit/flat-deposit.xml](flat/deposit/flat-deposit.xml) contains the set of actions a SIP is pushed through.
 All actions should succeed to result in a succesful deposit.
+See the [DoorKeeper documentation](https://github.com/TLA-FLAT/DoorKeeper) for a description of this file and of the available actions.

 ## Notes ##